 2. Intrinsic Back Anatomy:

-Intrinsic muscles develop embryologically in the back, and it includes a deep layer.
+Intrinsic muscles develop embryologically in the back, including a deep layer.

 It helps with the movement of the vertebral column.
-Deep muscles further contain three layers: superficial, intermediate, and deep layers.
+Deep muscles contain three layers: superficial, intermediate, and deep.

 Superficial: Contains muscles known as spinotransversales.
 They help with the movement of the head and neck.
 Includes: